Vary Peri: Cake Fairies

-A Female Green Tea Cake Dog, Parfait Chacha is a noblewoman living in the Cake Village and also Mocha Dennis's cousin.
+A Female Matcha Cake Dog, Parfait Chacha is a noblewoman living in the Cake Village and also Mocha Dennis's cousin.
 She is a very playful girl who is very spoiled on things, especially her engagement with Dennis.
 She is also very haughty, ambitious and really motivated in which she will do everything to get Dennis's attention.
-She also hates Bibi due to the fact he focuses on her more than she does, but later in the final episode, they became friends.
+She also hates Bibi due to the fact he focuses on her more than she does, but later on in the episode they became friend.
 Her star sign is Pisces.

 She first met Bibi at episode 1 alongside Dennis, though the meeting between him and Bibi broke her heart.
 After Episode 34, her parents went bankrupt and decided to move away from Cake Village, leaving her behind.
 She now currently lives with Peach, working for a living.
 She is the sixth person to unlock her Cake Fairy abilities.